 Homemade Circus

-Homemade Circus is our two-year project that follows almost a decade of building circus skills for and with older people.
+Homemade Circus brings circus, connection and imagination into care homes.
+It follows on from our previous work bringing circus skills to older people.
 To learn more about the different ways we’ve done this in the past, click here.

 In the first year of running Homemade Circus we trained over 50 care home staff to deliver interactive circus activities to over 130 residents.
 We followed each step closely so that we could see what was working, here’s what we learnt: